rosberry/rcam/README.md

     }
 }
 ```
+3. Additions
+Captured image by default is raw with recorded orientation in metadata.
+If you need image with applied orientation, you can set `automaticallyApplyOrientationToImage` flag in `CameraViewController` to true (by default its false).

-Also you can use `CameraService` separately from `CameraViewController` or create your own `CameraService` and pass it to `CameraViewController` constructor
+You can use `CameraService` separately from `CameraViewController` or create your own `CameraService` and pass it to `CameraViewController` constructor
 ```swift
 let cameraViewController = CameraViewController(cameraService: YourCameraService())
 ```